php-repos/console/README.md

 ## Creating Commands

-Create commands by adding files under the `Source/Commands` directory.
+Create commands by adding files under the `Commands` directory.
 Use PascalCase filenames matching the command name (e.g., `MakeUserCommand.php` for `make-user`).

 **Subcommands**

 Subcommands are supported via directory structure.
-For example, to create a `users create` subcommand, add a file at `Source/Commands/Users/CreateCommand.php`.
+For example, to create a `users create` subcommand, add a file at `Commands/Users/CreateCommand.php`.
 The Console Package maps directory paths to command names using space as a separator.

 ### Defining Command Options